enviPath/enviPath-python/docs/source/objects.rst

 :class:`AdditionalInformation` objects store a experimental condition, there are numerous classes that inherit from Additional Information, to mention some :class:`AcidityAdditionalInformation` or :class:`HalfLifeAdditionalInformation`.
-This tutorial#TODO shows how one can access the information contained in a :ref:`Scenario` to retrieve their half lives.
+This :ref:`tutorial<download_additional_information_data>` shows how one can access the information contained in :ref:`Scenario` to retrieve experimental data.